Sioncoolwijk/bsc-thesis/README.md

 Included in this repository are all the files necessary for creating a custom website.
 This website initially serves as a survey via an embedded Google Forms link.
 Additionally, it facilitates an experiment/assignment utiziling an OpenAI API in which students can participate.

+Note that I have not included the .env file where the API key has been stored for security reasons.

 #### Front-End

 The CSS, JS, HTML, and .htaccess files have been added to the webspace manager of [STRATO](https://www.strato.nl/) to host the website.
 The website is live as of May 16, 2023, and can be accessed here until July 2023: onderzoeknaarchatgpt.nl.